crisxh/random-quote-machine/README.md

 ## This project was originally created as a project from the FreeCodeCamp

+you can see the github pages link [here](https://crisxh.github.io/random-quote-machine/)

 It was originally built in codepen so I could more easily run it through the tests on the FreeCodeCamp.
 In codepen the development environment was different than if I were building it locally using create react app.

 This repository is the same code but moved into the structure of a CRA App.